iotaledger/iri/.github/ISSUE_TEMPLATE/issue_template.md

 <!--- Remove text and sections that do not apply -->
+---
+name: IRI issue template
+about: Request a feature or report a bug

+---

 The issue tracker is only for reporting bugs or submitting feature requests.
 If you need technical assistance for running a node please consult the #fullnode channel on Discord (https://discord.gg/jrxApWC) or https://forum.helloiota.com/Technology/Help.